logaretm/vee-validate/docs/guide/state.md

 # Validation State

-In our previous example we used `errors` to display the field errors, but the `errors` array is only a part of the validation state available to you.
-There are other state items that can prove useful to you when building accessible and pleasant forms.
+In the previous examples we used `errors` to display error messages, but the `errors` array is only a part of the validation state available to you.
+There are other state items that can be useful to you when building accessible and pleasant forms.

 ## Flags

-The validation flags is a set of boolean values that gives you information about the field you are validating, for example you may want to know if the field is currently valid, or if it is blurred by the user.
+The validation flags is a set of boolean values that gives you information about the field you are validating, for example you may want to know if the field is currently valid, or if it has been blurred by the user.

 This is a table of all the flags available that you can access: